Tautological families of cyclic covers of projective spaces: Introduction

-We explain below why the above two cases are compelling generalizations of the case $H_g$.
-One can see that $H_g \cong M_{1,2,2g+2}$ is a special case of $M_{n,r,d}$ and hence a natural question is how far the results of \cite{GV1} generalize for arbitary $n,r,d$ given that by varying the parameters one can construct a wide range of algebraic varieties in all dimensions.
-The second moduli $M_{1,3,d_1,d_2}$ generalizes $H_g$, in terms of increased complexity of the action of the group $\mu_3$.
-Note that hyperelliptic curves are double covers of $\mathbb{P}^1$ and while the action of $\mu_2$ on $\mathbb{P}^1$ is necessarily simple cyclic, the action of $\mu_3$ is not.
-It is simple cyclic precisely when $d_1=2d_2$ or $d_2 = 2d_1$.
-Since a general trigonal curve has no non-trivial automorphism, it always admits a tautological family over a Zariski open subscheme of its coarse moduli.
-Hence the question of existence of tautological familes is non-trivial only over the closed subloci of trigonal curves consisting of smooth cyclic triple covers of $\mathbb{P}^1$.
+\textbf{Statements of the main results.} We state our results for the stack of smooth simple cyclic covers.
+In the pioneering paper \cite{AV}, Arsie and Vistoli give a quotient stack structure to the category $\mathscr{H}_{n,r,d}$ fibred over $(\textrm{Sch}/\mathbb{k})$ by groupoids consisting of simple cyclic covers of degree $r$ and branch degree $rd$, over the projective space of dimension $n$ and isomorphisms between them.

-We now state the precise results for the stack of smooth simple cyclic covers.
-In \cite{AV}, Arsie and Vistoli give a quotient stack structure to the category $\mathscr{H}_{n,r,d}$ fibred over $(\textrm{Sch}/\mathbb{k})$ by groupoids consisting of simple cyclic covers of degree $r$ and branch degree $rd$, over the projective space of dimension $n$ and isomorphisms between them.
-More specifically, they prove the following (see Theorem \ref{AV} for details)
+Before we state our main result, we recall the definition of a Brauer--Severi scheme. \begin{definition} A {\bf Brauer–Severi scheme} of dimension $n$ over a scheme $S$ is a proper smooth morphism $P \to S$ such that there exists an \'etale cover $S'\to S$ such that the base change $P\times_{S}S'$ is isomorphic to $\mathbb{P}_{S'}^n$ (see \cite{OM}).